drift-labs/driftpy/README.md

 Follow that linked tutorial if you want to see how it was done.

 The short answer:
-`git subtree pull --prefix drift-core drift-protocol master --squash`
+`git subtree pull --prefix drift-core drift-protocol mainnet-beta --squash`